Home beyond species. More-than-human dwelling in the age of crises

 When: Tuesday 19 April 2022, 1–3 pm

-Where: CEFRES and online (ask for the link at claire(@)cefres.cz)
+Where: CEFRES and online (to register please contact claire(@)cefres.cz)

-Petr Gibas (CEFRES / Institute of Sociology, Czech Academy of Sciences) and
+Petr Gibas (Institute of Sociology, Czech Academy of Sciences / CEFRES),

 Toxic Worlds and the Power of Denial